Hawkular-QE/jaeger-standalone-performance-tests/README.md

 # Jaeger Performance Tests

-This project is for performance tests for **Jaeger** from https://jaeger.readthedocs.io/en/latest/getting_started/
+## NOTE: This repository is deprecated!
+Tests have been moved to https://github.com/jaegertracing/jaeger-performance